hackbinghamton/hackbinghamton.github.io/README.md

 4. In a browser, go to 127.0.0.1:4000 to interact with the site.
 Changes to the project directory will be reflected in the site.
 5. Run `podman compose down` in the project directory to stop the local server.

-If you change the Gemfile or Gemfile.lock, run `podman compose up -d --build --force-recreate` to regenerate the container image.
+If you change the Gemfile or Gemfile.lock, find the name of the local image in `podman image ls` and delete it with `podman image rm image-name` before starting compose again.

 ### Manual install
 In addition to cloning the HackBU repository, you'll need a few things to run HackBU locally: